 Figure 3.11.
-Emissions in 1980-2018 from National navigation
+Emissions in 1980-2019 from National navigation

 The amount of leisure boats increased strongly throughout the 1980s, as well as visits of ships in ports.
 The increase was folded by the recession in the beginning of the 1990.
 The number of visits in ports has been fluctuating during the whole time series.
 In 2008, two contemporaneous changes concerning leisure boating took place: there was a significant increase in fuel price and a change in legislation stating that all diesel driven boats had to use higher taxed diesel fuel, which together led up to a clearly lower use of leisure boats.
+Particulate emissions, as well as sulphur dioxide emissions, decreased significantly after the entry into force of the sulphur limits for marine fuels (0.1%, SECA) in 2015.